alinaT95/CryptoTokenJavaCard/README.md

 # Applet building

 - Run command _mvn install_ in the root of _CardTask_ project.
 It compiles sources and generates _.cap_ file.
-The cap file is copied into the root of _CardInstallerAndRunner_.
+The cap file is copied into the root of _CardInstallerAndRunner_ for further usage.
+So be sure that both subprojects _CardTask_ and _CardInstallerAndRunner_ are at the same level.

 _Note:_ _CardTask_ project is configured exactly for Java Card 3.0.4.
 So if you want use more fresh JCDK, you must fix pom.xml and rebuild.